marshallm94/Concentrated_Solar_Power/Predicting_DNI.md

 ### The Problem

-Knowing how much energy a plant will be able to produce is clearly highly dependent on the amount of DNI (measured in $\frac{Watts}{Meter^2}$ here) the heliostats receive, which, as we will see below, is highly irregular.
+Knowing how much energy a plant will be able to produce is clearly highly dependent on the amount of DNI (measured in Watts per Meter Squared here) the heliostats receive, which, as we will see below, is highly irregular.

 The goal of this analysis will be to see how accurately different models are able to predict DNI 15 minutes into the future from any given minute during the day.